dinanathsj29/vscode-visual-studio-code/README.md

 3.2.
 User Interface-Interface Overview
 ---------------------

+VSCode Visual Studio Code is a high-end visual text/code editor.
+VSCode adopts a common user interface and layout of an explorer on the left side - with files and folders to access, and an editor on the right side - shows the content of opened files.

-The VSCode Visual Studio Code default Interface is divided into 5 parts/region:
+VS Code comes with a simple and intuitive layout that maximizes the space provided for the editor while leaving ample room to browse and access the full context of your folder or project.
+The VSCode Visual Studio Code default User Interface is divided into 5 areas/parts/region:
 1. [Activity Bar](#321-activity-bar)
 2. [Side Bar](#322-side-bar)
 3. [Editor Groups](#323-editor-groups)